agera-sdk/previous-version-2/README.md

   - _Finding nodes_: The most common method for finding nodes by identifier is `by_path`, which accepts a node path.
   - _Node paths:_ Node paths are paths using the slash (`/`) separator and `..` and `.` portions.
 A `..` portion resolves to the parent and a `.` portion resolves to the current node.
 If a node path is absolute, that is, it starts with a path separator, it resolves a node relative to the topmost parent.
     - `node.get_path()` returns the absolute node path.
   - _Node kinds:_The `node.is::<NodeKind>` method can be used to test if a node is of a specific kind.
 Note that the set of node kinds cannot be extended.
+Node kinds have dedicated types for convenience, such as `Button`.
+Calling `Button::new` returns a `Node`.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
 Skins describe styles, style transitions and some behaviors.
   - Skins are divided by node kind.
 That is, a specific style applies to a specific node kind.